NayanDZ/ThickClient/README.md

 There are many test cases which aid us to perform static analysis.
 Some of these include:
 - Memory Level Protection Checks ( DEP / ASLR) -> [ Process Explorer / Process Hacker ]
 -	Analysing Configuration files (Check if configuration files of the application disclose URL, Server credentials, Cryptographic keys and Clear text details) -> [ Notepad++ ]
-15. Source code decompilation / Reverse Engineering - Check if the executable file could be decompiled to the source code of the application.
-Check for the hard coded credentials, cryptographic keys or business rules which could be modified and the application could be recompiled.
-16. Test encryption used in the application - If the application uses encryption, check how encryption keys are stored in the application.
+-	Test encryption used in the application - If the application uses encryption, check how encryption keys are stored in the application.
 Check what kind of encryption is used in the application (i.e. symmetric or asymmetric encryption).

-	String based analysis to find information -> [ Process Explorer ]
+ - String based analysis to find information -> [ Process Explorer ]
-	Configuration File checks
-	Testing the Application : Files
+  -	Testing the Application : Files
-A. File permissions - Files and folders
+    - File permissions - Files and folders
-B. File Integrity - Strong naming, Authentic code signing
+    - File Integrity - Strong naming, Authentic code signing
-C. File content Debugging Symbols/files,sensitive data,passwords, and settings
+    - File content Debugging Symbols/Files, Sensitive data, Passwords and settings
-D. File and content manipulation -
+    - File and content manipulation:
-Backdoor the framework
+      - Backdoor the framework
-DLL pre loading
+      - DLL pre loading
-Race conditions
+      - Race conditions
-Replacing files and content
+      - Replacing files and content

 ### 5. Decompiling and Reverse engineering (Binary analysis)

+-	Source code Decompilation - Check if the executable file could be decompiled to the source code of the application. -> [ dotPeek ]
-- Reverse Code Level Logic to bypass checks/ licences -> [ Ollydbg / IDA Pro / JD-GUI ]
+- Reverse Code Level Logic to bypass checks/ licences (Check for the hard coded credentials, cryptographic keys or business rules which could be modified and the application could be recompiled.)-> [ Ollydbg / IDA Pro / JD-GUI ]
-- Decompiling -> [ dotPeek ]

 ## Tools For performing Thick client Pen-testing: